 To do this, you’ll first need to download WordPress on to your computer (it’s free).
 To do this, go to WordPress.org and download the latest version.
-Once it’s finished downloading and you’ve unzipped the file, you will need an FTP (file transfer protocol) client to upload those files onto your web hosting server.
+Once it’s finished downloading and you’ve unzipped the file, you will need an FTP (file transfer protocol) client to upload those files to your web hosting server.
 I recommend using FileZilla, which is easy to use and free to download here.

 Once both of these are downloaded, open FileZilla and type in your FTP details in the boxes at the top.
 You will have been sent your FTP details in an email from your web host when you created an account (if not, just go to your control panel and click FTP details).

-On the right hand side of the screen there will be a folder called ‘Public HTML’, click on this as this is where we will be uploading WordPress to.
+On the right-hand side of the screen, there will be a folder called ‘Public HTML’, click on this as this is where we will be uploading WordPress to.

 When this has finished we just need to do two more things to get our website live; setup our database, and edit our wp-config.php file.